Mountain Rose Herbs: Products

 Mountain Rose Herbs carries approximately 1,500 botanical items, with 6,000 finished products.
 These include bulk herbs, spices, culinary salts, sprouting seeds, teas, aromatherapy products, extracts, tinctures, salves, balms, natural bath and skincare products, books, and tools.
+In 2023, owner Shawn Donnille published his first book, The Mountain Rose Herbs Book of Natural Body Care.

 Herbal Education

-As part of their ongoing support for herbal education, the company established the Free Herbalism Project, an annual community event with botanically inspired lectures from experts in the field.
+As part of their ongoing support for herbal education, the company established Free Herbalism Project events, an annual community event with botanically inspired lectures from experts in the field.
 Additionally, the company provides educational podcasts called Herbal Radio and how-to videos on YouTube.

 In 2011, Mountain Rose Herbs founded Rootstalk Festival, a three-day benefit festival that brought together 40 experts and environmental groups to present classes on sustainable living, herbal medicine, wilderness skills, urban farming, and homesteading projects.

 In 2015, Mountain Rose Herbs and Oregon Tilth presented a free Organic Land Care Peer Learning Session for landscape professionals.

 Community

 In 2009, Mountain Rose Herbs established the Mountain Rose River Project, a grassroots action team.
 Each year, employees carry out six to eight restoration projects through a Paid Time for Community Involvement program.
 The company partners with the state of Oregon, federal government, and nonprofit agencies to work on projects primarily focusing on local riparian ecosystems, stream health, and fish habitat.

 Since 2012, Mountain Rose Herbs has maintained a comprehensive fair trade certification in accordance with the IMO Fair for Life standard.
 The company has worked directly with organic herb and spice growers through its Fair for Life Project.
 This project helps small organic farms in India comply with fair trade requirements by acting as mandator of the project, funding the certification process, and paying fair trade premiums for the goods.

 In 2017, Mountain Rose Herbs was awarded the Innovation in Philanthropy Award from the Portland Business Journal in recognition for the Mountain Rose River Project, and for its charitable giving and nonprofit partnerships.